niccokunzmann/open-web-calendar/SECURITY.md

+---
+description: How to report security concerns about the Open Web Calendar project.
+---

 # Security Policy

 ## Supported Versions

 Only the `master` branch receives security updates.
-When an security update is made, it is released with the latest version.
+When an security update is made, it is released with the [latest version](changelog.md).

 | Version       | Supported          |
 | ------------- | ------------------ |